Employee rights under the Equal Pay Act

 • School boards

-Changes to the Equal Pay Act have introduced several alterations to the way that pay equity claims are progressed.
+The Equal Pay Amendment Act 2020 has introduced changes to the way that pay equity claims are progressed.

-• have already raised a pay equity claim against their school or the Ministry of Education, or
+• have already raised a pay equity claim against their school or the Ministry of Education

-• have accepted the benefit of another pay equity claim, or
+• have accepted the benefit of another pay equity claim

-• have already submitted a complaint about equal pay under the Human Rights Act 1993, or have raised a personal grievance based on equal pay under the Employment Relations Act 2000, or
+• have already submitted a complaint about equal pay under the Human Rights Act 1993, or have raised a personal grievance based on equal pay under the Employment Relations Act 2000

 • opt out of the claim by giving written notice.

-• your name and contact details will be sent to the union who raised the claim, who will communicate with you about the claim, content of the settlement and the process for voting on any proposed settlement
+• your name and contact details will be sent to the union who raised the claim.
+They will communicate with you about the claim, the content of the settlement and the process for voting on any proposed settlement

 • you will be able to vote on any proposed settlement and keep informed of the process for voting